MarcoGorelli/polars-plugins-tutorial/docs/life_pt2.md

 ## Reference

-The entire code for this plugin, including the user's side can be found on [GitHub](https://github.com/condekind/life_polars_plugin).
+The entire code for this plugin, including the user's side, can be found on [GitHub](https://github.com/condekind/life_polars_plugin).